AshDevFr/docker-spigot/README.md

-## Minecraft server SPIGOT on Ubuntu 14.04
+# Minecraft server SPIGOT on Ubuntu 14.04

+## Minecraft 1.9 Combat Update

+This docker image is ready to use the latest version of Minecraft (1.9 Combat Update)

+Most of the plugins are not already released for this version.
+In case of issue, disable them.

+## Description

 This docker image provides a Minecraft Server with Spigot that will automatically download the latest stable version at startup.